dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 I specialize in the application of participatory system dynamics modeling, which is a still relatively novel method of stakeholder engaged research.

-I system dynamics, which comes from Control Theory in the field of Engineering to examine complex organizational and/or community problems and their potential solutions.
+I apply system dynamics, which comes from Control Theory in the field of Engineering to examine complex organizational and/or community problems and their potential solutions.

 And I have been teaching Patient-Centered Outcomes Research in Einstein's MS Program in Clinical Research Training Program (CRTP) since Fall 2018.

 So, 2023 is my 6th anniversary serving in this capacity.